What is it?

 Both cash and stocks and shares JISAs are available.
 Children can hold up to one cash and one stocks and shares JISA at a time (two accounts in total).
 The qualifying investments for both cash and stocks and shares JISAs are the same as for the adult equivalents, i.e.

-- stocks and shares, in the form of either individual shares or bonds, or pooled investments such as open-ended investment companies, unit trusts, investment trusts or life assurance investments.
+These are in the form of either individual shares or bonds, or pooled investments such as open-ended investment companies, unit trusts, investment trusts or life assurance investments

 All UK resident children under the age of 18 who do not have a Child Trust Fund (CTF) are eligible for JISAs.
 This includes children born before the launch of the CTF (the CTF was available to children born between 1st September 2002 and 2nd January 2011).
 Anyone with parental responsibility for an eligible child can open a JISA for that child.
 Eligible children will be able to open JISAs for themselves from age 16.

-The overall contribution limit is £4,260 for tax year 2018/19, and this can be split between cash and stocks and shares in any proportion.
+The overall contribution limit is £9,000 and this can be split between cash and stocks and shares in any proportion.

 The contribution limit is usually indexed annually by CPI.